 At the end of the forum, the NEA and China had identified potential collaboration for joint projects in deep geological repositories, including safety case development, and graphite management.
 Additionally, opportunities for Chinese regulators and Technical and Scientific Support Organisations (TSOs) to participate in, and contribute to, Nuclear Energy Agency workshops and activities were identitied.

 While in China, the NEA delegation held a number of bi-lateral meetings with government energy administrators and nuclear organisations, including from the CAEA, China Nuclear Energy Association (CNEA), National Energy Administration, China Nuclear Power Engineering Co.
-LTD (CNPEC), China National Nuclear Corporation (CNNC) and National Nuclear Safety Administration (NNSA).
+LTD (CNPE), China National Nuclear Corporation (CNNC) and National Nuclear Safety Administration (NNSA).

 The meetings offered an opportunity for the NEA to highlight its analyses of nuclear energy developments and co-operation on joint safety projects, as well as to discuss with key decision makers the status of China’s nuclear energy programme and its plans for the future.